6 Best Concealed Carry Guns for People with Small Hands

 Good Concealed Carry Guns: Know Your Weapon

 It’s important to understand the drawbacks that you’ll experience when you shoot a smaller firearm so you can execute a plan to overcome them.

 Basically, prepare yourself for some diligent yet rewarding practice time.

 Blood, sweat, and tears...you got this.

-A gun for small hands often weighs less, so as you shoot, you’ll experience more felt recoil.
-Recoil is simply force being directed backward due to the laws of motion, and it can never be completely avoided.
+A smaller gun weighs less, so as you shoot, you’ll experience more felt recoil.
+Recoil is simply force being directed backward due to the law of motion, and it can never be completely avoided.
 However, you can significantly reduce felt recoil by ensuring that you have the proper pistol grip.